raydelto/HappyAxmol/README.md

 # HappyAxmol

+HappyAxmol is the Axmol port of the Cocos2d-x Happy Bunny Game.

-A cross-platform game built with [Axmol Engine](https://axmol.dev/).
+This is a cross-platform game built with [Axmol Engine](https://axmol.dev/).

+You can run the web build from [here](https://www.raydelto.org/axmol).

 ![HappyAxmol Screenshot](./ScreenShot/HappyAxmol_Screenshot.png)